drsjb80/HPotter/README.md

 If this is the first push of a branch:
     git push -u origin "feature branch name"

+## Pull Request reviews

+Pull requests(PR) can be approved by anyone on the team To pull a branch to perform a PR:
+    git branch -t "Branch name"

 ## Directory structure
 hpotter/